Using I2MC for robust fixation extraction

 # Left eye

-lMiss2 = lMiss1 | lMiss2 | (raw_df['L_V'] > 1)
+lMiss = lMiss1 | lMiss2 | (raw_df['L_V'] == False)

-df.loc[lMiss,'L_Y'] = np.NAN
+df.loc[lMiss,'L_Y'] = np.nan

 # Right eye

-rMiss2 = rMiss1 | rMiss2 | (raw_df['R_V'] > 1)
+rMiss = rMiss1 | rMiss2 | (raw_df['R_V'] == False)

-df.loc[rMiss,'R_Y'] = np.NAN
+df.loc[rMiss,'R_Y'] = np.nan

 return(df)